Reader in Architecture, School of Architecture, Computing and Engineering (ACE)

 Maria Alessandra Segantini is presently leading the UEL ‘Future Heritage’ research group in collaboration with the Italian Ministry of Culture and investigating the Riviera del Brenta.

-Other ongoing researches are related to the role of school buildings in contemporary cities, a work which was presented and published for the Venice Architecture Biennale 2016 and the potential of new materials in the productions of public spaces.
+Other ongoing research is related to the role of school buildings in contemporary cities, a work which was presented and published for the Venice Architecture Biennale 2016 and the potential of new materials in the productions of public spaces.

 C. Cappai, M.A.
 Segantini, Ordinary-less/Ordinary-ness, in: F. Bilò, Ordinaryness, Piano Progetto Città +29 +30, 2015